Materials from professional development events are available on the Event Materials page.

 1750 Rockville Pike

 This event is co-sponsored with The Evaluators' Institute.

 For more information and registration, visit here.

 Please join Washington Evaluators for a social networking event:

-Sugarloaf Mountain hike followed by wine and food
+Cleveland Park hike followed by drinks and food

 The hike is free; attendees are responsible for their food and drinks.